gracefulife/clova-developer-guide/en/CIC/References/CICInterface/Clova.md

 {% endraw %}

 ### See also

 None

 ## RenderTemplate directive {#RenderTemplate}

-Instructs your client to display data using a content template.
-It also returns the content obtained by recognizing user's speech input.
+Instructs a client to display data, the result of recognizing user's voice request, filled in the given content template.

-### Payload field
+### Payload fields

-The format of the `payload` field can vary depending on which type of [content template](/CIC/References/Content_Templates.md) is used.
+The format of the `payload` field differs depending on the type of [content template](/CIC/References/Content_Templates.md) used.
 Available content templates are as follows.

-* Templates for content UI types
+* Templates for different UI layouts
   * [CardList](/CIC/References/ContentTemplates/CardList.md)
   * [ImageList](/CIC/References/ContentTemplates/ImageList.md)
   * [ImageText](/CIC/References/ContentTemplates/ImageText.md)